Herbert Schmertz

-Herbert Schmertz (March 22, 1930 – January 17, 2018) was a vice president of public affairs for the Mobil Corporation whose advocacy for sponsoring programs on PBS significantly influenced the relationship between PBS and major corporations.
+Herbert Schmertz (March 22, 1930 – January 17, 2018) was a vice president of public affairs for the Mobil Corporation whose advocacy of sponsoring programs on PBS significantly influenced the relationship between PBS and major corporations.

 Early life

 Schmertz was born in Yonkers, New York, on March 22, 1930, and grew up in New Rochelle, New York, with his brother, Eric.
 He received a Bachelor of Arts from Union College in 1952 and a Bachelor of Laws from Columbia University in 1955.
 For two years, from 1955 to 1957, he worked for the United States Army's intelligence efforts in Washington, D.C.
 Schmertz further received a Doctor of Law degree from Union in 1977.